 - Travel to the theme park (either parking or shuttle)

-It is possible to get 3 of those booked super-easily for you.
+It is possible to get 3/4 of that booked super-easily for you.

 The fourth though — that’s where the issue comes in.